-Earth is a big place and suggesting a route to travel around the world is almost impossible.
+Earth is a big place and suggesting one route to travel around the world is nearly impracticable.
 Each traveler will yearn for different places and experiences.
 Budget, time, and means of transportation, all these variables will impact the plan.

-Considering that planning an itinerary with only flights is simple, I decided to design a overland trip around the world without flying, going around the world to the west, departing from France.
+Considering that planning an itinerary by yourself with only flights is simple, I decided to design an overland trip around the world without flying, going around the world to the west, departing from France.
 It won’t be too cheap nor too expensive.
 It won’t be too slow nor too fast.
 It will be balanced to be compatible with more people.